csu-fangjun/Programming-Notes/kaldi/srilm.rst

   math.log10(1/2700) = -3.4313637641589874
   math.pow(2700, 1/(3+5)) = 2.6848527412884793

-  The first sentence contains 3 words and and the second contains 5 words.
+  The first sentence contains 3 words and the second contains 5 words.
   Note that </s> is counted as one extra word for each sentence.

 .. code-block::